SmarterApp/AP_ItemCompare/README.md

 1. Create a local directories configured as the `TIMS_COMPARE_REPORT_DIR` and `TIMS_COMPARE_TEMP_DIR` environment variables
 1. Download most recent Jar file of the ap-item-compare application to the `TIMS_COMPARE_REPORT_DIR`.
 [Current Download Url](https://airdev.jfrog.io/airdev/libs-releases-local/org/opentestsystem/ap/ap-item-compare/0.5.0/ap-item-compare-0.5.0.jar)
 1. Copy [application.yml](https://github.com/SmarterApp/AP_ItemCompare/blob/develop/application.yml) to the `TIMS_COMPARE_REPORT_DIR`
+1. Create an empty text file named `compare-ids.txt` in the `TIMS_COMPARE_REPORT_DIR` directory

 ### Item Id Configuration
-Prior to running the compare application, the ids of the items that will be compared should be saved in the `compare-ids.txt` file located on the `TIMS_COMPARE_REPORT_DIR` directory.
+Prior to running the compare application, the ids of the items that will be compared should be saved in the `compare-ids.txt` file.
 Example values:

 ```
 45990